kitayamachingtak/ReverseProbing/README.md

 pip install -r requirements.txt
 ```

 This work accesses the internal activation of LLMs, so API is not useful here.
 Models here is resolved through the normal Hugging Face cache.
-On a cluster with a
-shared download directory, point `HF_HUB_CACHE` at it so the ids in
-`config.py` hit local snapshots without touching the network:

 ```bash
 export HF_HUB_CACHE=/path/to/huggingface